Today the Venice Paparazzi spotlight shines on the von Hoffmann family Todd, Theo and Kristina.

 Todd: Remove the human infestation???
 Maybe just the lawyers???
 OK, let’s just say live with joy, courage & honor – this ain’t no dress rehearsal, breed & sprawl less.
 And let’s do something about the lifespan of dogs already – God’s one serious blunder.

-Kristina: Drive less and, since it’s Venice, ride your beach cruiser or your skateboard more.
-Have a drink with your neighbors.
-And always, always, ask more questions.
+Kristina: Drive less.
+Since it’s Venice, you can ride your beach cruiser or your skateboard almost anywhere.
+Strike up a conversation with your neighbors.
+Better yet, invite them over.
+And always, ask more questions.

-Theo: Drive a Hybrid or electric car.
+Theo: Choose to drive an electric or hybrid car.
 Stop fighting people!
 Give up your weapons.
 Communicate more, i.e. use your words not your hands.
 Smile more at strangers.

 List 1-2 things on your bucket list, and 1-2 on your VENICE bucket list